 Loggly compares the difference of percentages within the scope of all events in a given search–NOT absolute numbers.

-Anomaly Significance Score:
+Anomaly Significance Score

-- A window will pop up with the Alert name (Syslog) and in the ‘Suppress Alert for’ field you can specify a number value for the number of minutes or hours you want to suppress this alert for.
-If you change the suppression time for an alert that is already suppressed, it will replace the previous value.
+- A window opens with the Alert name (example: a SLA Responses to Teams).
+In the Suppress Alert for field, specify a number value for the number of minutes or hours you want to suppress the alert.
+If you change the suppression time for an alert that is already suppressed, the previous value is replaced.